A Structured Approach to Cracking Technical Interviews

 Take notes

 Write down key inputs, constraints, edge cases or any insight the interviewer gives you.
+It shows attentiveness and it can also prevent you from asking the same question twice.

 Be curious and flexible